 Sculpture is an aesthetic language I use to bridge the gap between reason and emotion.

-Adrien Segal is an artist based in Oakland, California.
-Her work has been exhibited internationally in galleries and museums, and is published in several books and academic journals.
+Adrien Segal is an artist and writer based in Oakland, California.
+Her work has been exhibited internationally since 2007, and is published in several books and academic journals.
 She has been awarded numerous Artist Residencies across the US, Canada, and Europe, and has work in permanent collections including the City of Homer, Alaska, the Museum of Art in Wood in Philadelphia, and the National Academy of Science in Washington D.C.

 In 2022 Adrien was the US-UK Fulbright Scholar with the Duncan of Jordanstone College of Art and Design at the University of Dundee in Scotland.
 Previously, she was the Latham Fellow at IIT Institute of Design in Chicago, and a Visiting Artist at San Diego State University, Benchspace Cork in Ireland, and at the University of Lethbridge in Canada.
 Adrien is a professor of Art and Design at California College of the Arts in San Francisco, where she received a BFA in 2007.
 She pursues her creative practice out of a shared workshop on the former Naval Base in Alameda, California.